TVerloop/stack_analyser/README.md

   -d [ --dot-graph ] arg   prints callgraph in dot file (stdout if no args are
                            specified)
   -c [ --call-cost ] arg   specifies the cost per function call

+EXAMPLES:

+./stack_analyser -i <path to build dir>
+this will output only warnings about recursion, indirect calls, and missing log files.

+./stack_analyser -s -i <path to build dir>
+this will output warnings about recursion, indirect calls, and missing log files.
+And will print a sorted table with functions and their respective stack cost in the stdout

+./stack_analyser -sstack-table.txt -i <path to build dir>
+this will output warnings about recursion, indirect calls, and missing log files.
+And will print a sorted table with functions and their respective stack cost in the file stack-table.txt

+./stack_analyser -sstack-table.txt -dcallgraph.dot -i <path to build dir>
+this will output warnings about recursion, indirect calls, and missing log files.
+And will print a sorted table with functions and their respective stack cost in the file stack-table.txt and print an dot callgraph in callgraph.dot file which can be compiled to another format using a dot comiler

+./stack_analyser -sstack-table.txt -dcallgraph.dot -c 4 -i <path to build dir>
+this will output warnings about recursion, indirect calls, and missing log files.
+And will print a sorted table with functions and their respective stack cost in the file stack-table.txt and print an dot callgraph in callgraph.dot file and for every function call it will add an extra 4 bytes to the stack-cost.

 TODO: